gvilums/mitscriptc/bench/README.md

 c++ bench.o -o bench -L ../bench/lib \
      -lcriterion -lpthread -lm -ldl # other CFLAGS...

+# feel free to include and link in whatever parts of your code you want to benchmark.

 # run a single benchmark:
 ./bench example-benchmark